 The training course attrition rate is high, usually around 50 percent; during one selection course, out of the original 20 candidates, 12 completed the course.
 Those who do not pass the selection phase are returned to their previous assignments and are able to try again in the future.
 The others are assigned to the one DEVGRU squadrons.

-An interesting fact is that the Central Intelligence Agency’s highly secretive Special Activities Division (SAD) and more specifically its elite Special Operations Group (SOG) often works with, and recruits from, DEVGRU.
+An interesting fact is that the Central Intelligence Agency’s highly secretive Special Activities Center (SAC) and more specifically its elite Special Operations Group (SOG) often works with, and recruits from, Seal Team 6 (DEVGRU).

 DEVGRU is divided into color-coded line squadrons:

 - Blue Squadron (Assault)